ooaklee/ghatd/docs/adr/adr015-harden-go-toolchain-and-dependencies.md

 The MongoDB v1 package deprecation remains a known follow-up.
 Moving all repository packages to driver v2 should be planned separately because it affects many public package imports, repository helpers, tests, examples, and host application integration expectations.

 The `http-cache` dependency now resolves from the upstream module path.
 The fork can be archived after downstream applications have migrated, while preserving it for provenance of older builds.

+## Follow-up status (2026-08-01)

+The repository-wide MongoDB migration is complete.
+GHATD's Go packages and MongoDB migrator now import `go.mongodb.org/mongo-driver/v2`; driver v1 remains only as an indirect transitive dependency in `go.mod`.
+The earlier consequence describing v1 as the active repository surface is retained above as historical context and no longer describes the current codebase.